communitybridge/easycla/README.md

 Copyright The Linux Foundation and each contributor to CommunityBridge.

 This project’s source code is licensed under the MIT License.
-A copy of the license is available in LICENSE-code.txt.
+A copy of the license is available in LICENSE.

-It includes source code from keycloak, which is licensed under the Apache License, version 2.0 (Apache-2.0), a copy of which is also available in LICENSE-code.txt.
+The project includes source code from keycloak, which is licensed under the Apache License, version 2.0 (Apache-2.0), a copy of which is available in LICENSE-keycloak.

 This project’s documentation is licensed under the Creative Commons Attribution 4.0 International License (CC-BY-4.0).
-A copy of the license is available in LICENSE-docs.txt.
+A copy of the license is available in LICENSE-docs.